Optical downlink modeling for low-earth-orbit and medium-earth-orbit satellites under atmospheric turbulence with a quantum-state-tomography use case: Atmospheric channel modeling for the optical downlink

 The strength of atmospheric turbulence is commonly characterized by the refractive index structure parameter $C^2_n$ (m$^{-2/3}$), which directly influences the severity of scintillation effects.
 Depending on the value of $C^2_n$, turbulence is typically classified as weak, moderate, or strong.
 This parameter varies with altitude, geographical location, and time of day.
 For near-ground horizontal links, $C^2_n$ can often be considered constant, with typical values ranging from $10^{-17}$~m$^{-2/3}$ under weak turbulence to as high as $10^{-13}$~m$^{-2/3}$ in strong turbulence conditions.
 In contrast, for vertical or slant links, $C^2_n$ generally exhibits a strong altitude dependence \cite{kaushal2016optical}.

-For optical carrier frequencies in the range from 20~THz to 375~THz, the Hufnagel-Valley (H-V) model is widely used to estimate the altitude-dependent behavior of $C^2_n$.
+For optical carrier wavelengths in the range from 800~nm to 15~$\mu$m, the Hufnagel-Valley (H-V) model is widely used to estimate the altitude-dependent behavior of $C^2_n$.
 The model is given by the following expression \cite{hufnagel1964modulation,valley1980isoplanatic,calvo2014transmitter,anarthe2023design}:

 where $h$ denotes the altitude (height above sea level), $C_0$ is the refractive index structure parameter at sea level (typically taken as $1.7 \times 10^{-14}$~m$^{-2/3}$), $v_{\text{rms}}$ is the root-mean-square wind speed along the optical path, and $H_{\text{OGS}}$ is the altitude above sea level of the OGS.